mdionic/WiSEs/README.md

 # Citation
 If you find that these files are useful, please cite the following paper:

 Linbo Ma and Jian Jiang, Vehicular Motions Dominate the Ion Transport in Concentrated LiTFSI Aqueous Solutions?
-(In Revision)
+J. Phys.
+Chem.
+Lett.
+2024.
+(Accepted)